How the rally works

 1. Ride a minimum 2,000 kms AND

-2. Collect a set minimum of points including one award (10 checkpoints) that make up the compulsory checkpoints AND
+2. Collect a set minimum of points including the checkpoints that make up the compulsory award theme you have chosen AND

 3. Arrive at the finish checkpoint by 12pm on Sunday (arriving after 12pm but before 4pm will have you classed as a finisher)